compuphase/ARM-disassembler/readme.md

 For example, the unit test for this library, which tests a bunch of instructions one by one, clears the code pool at the start of every test.

+Alternatively, you can compact the code pool (or a range of it):

+    void disasm_compact_codepool(ARMSTATE *state, uint32_t address, uint32_t size);

+This function removes redundant entries in the codepool.
+Calling it is optional, but it optimizes processing the pool and reduces memory requirements.
+It should, however, only be called for address regions for which the codepool can be considered stable.
+For example, you can compact the address range of a full function after that function has been disassembled completely.

 ## Why build my own

 I am aware of [pebble-disthumb](https://github.com/radare/pebble-disthumb) by pancake/radare.org, and of [DARM](https://github.com/jbremer/darm) by Jurriaan Bremer.
 The first, pebble-disthumb, is quite limited; but DARM also didn't get a couple of instructions right.
 DARM is not maintained anymore, and since I am not well versed in Python, the option of forking it and maintaining it myself was not attractive.

 I am also aware of [Capstone](http://www.capstone-engine.org/).
 However, my goal was to "enrich" the disassembly with symbols and information extracted ELF and DWARF.
 I did not immediately see any "hooks" in Capstone to plug the symbolic information in.
-Plus, I felt that Capstone is overkill for a tiny debugger that only supports ARM Cortex.
+Plus, I felt that Capstone is overkill for a tiny debugger front-end that only supports ARM Cortex.